iotaledger/documentation/getting-started/1.2/the-tangle/tangle-vs-blockchain.md

 In the Tangle, transactions require no fees because the network has no miners.

 In the Tangle, PoW is not used to secure the network.
-Instead, proof of work is used only to discourage spam transactions.
+Instead, PoW is used only to discourage spam transactions.

 To reach a consensus, all IOTA nodes validate transactions and use [the Coordinator](../the-tangle/the-coordinator.md) to decide which ones are confirmed.
 The Coordinator helps to secure the network by making sure that only valid transactions are confirmed.